cockroachdb/docs/v2.2/explain.md

 ### `DISTSQL` option

-<span class="version-tag">New in v2.1:</span> The  `DISTSQL` option generates a physical query plan for a query.
+The  `DISTSQL` option generates a physical query plan for a query.
 Query plans provide information around SQL execution, which can be used to troubleshoot slow queries.
 For more information about distributed SQL queries, see the [DistSQL section of our SQL Layer Architecture docs](architecture/sql-layer.html#distsql).

 `EXPLAIN (DISTSQL)` generates a physical query plan that provides high level information about how a query will be executed: